Ready for some additional help but not sure how to hire employees? Congrats, bringing on staff is a huge milestone for any business.

 Finally, think about what kind of background and skillset would best serve this role and how much experience is needed.

 Once you’ve done this legwork, you’re ready to write a job description.
 A clear, thoughtful job description helps you hire the right person.
-Run your draft through Textio, a machine-learning platform that flags gender-biased words and jargon, to help you write a more effective job posting and find the best hires.

 4. Find your candidates.